remnantofcliff/simple-terminal-app/README.md

 # Versions

 ## v.
 0.0.3
-Now re-exports only parts of termion, some important parts are still missing.
-Reading stdin is no longer in a separate thread, added a few methods for State to ease use.
+Now re-exports only parts of termion, some important parts might still be missing.
+Reading stdin is no longer in a separate thread so that stdin isn't locked forever.
+Reworked State to ease use.
+Also removed the helper module from scene at least for now.

 ## v.
 0.0.2
 includes termion now in the package, since it's required for using the crate (for now).